ST10443731/historyApp/README.md

 can also help the educators in preparing for their lesson with learners which will make it more easier by getting the information they will need easily and faster.The app will not only make it fun for the learners but it will make it even more enjoyable for the educators to educate .

-Every historic figure in this app has made significant impact during their time .Every one of the figures made an astonishing influence around the world .
+Every historic figure in this app has made significant impact during their time .

 Now here i will discuss about the display of the app.Firstly i used a morden but also historic library background to grap the attention of the users before even using it.
 The background is surely to make the users interested.
 The title on the top is to give the user an idea on what the app is about.
 I gave as much as possible